-As we put thought into our upcoming trip to Europe, we are reminded of the lessons learned while traveling with young children.
+As we put thought into our upcoming trip to Europe, we’re reminded of the lessons learned while traveling with young children – also known as our family travel mistakes.
 We’ve taken our boys to quite a few places over the last few years and each trip has taught us something new.

 The big takeaway from these comments, tweets and messages is that we are not alone.

 Every parent wants to make their family travel experiences enjoyable and memorable, but things don’t always go according to plan.

 In an effort to share the learning, here are a few family travel mistakes we’ve made and how to avoid them.

 Note – this post was originally published in 2016.
 It was updated in March 2020.

 (1) Don’t try to do everything in one day